kamdz01/WDPAI/README.md

    ```bash
    docker-compose up
    ```

+6. Use pgAdmin to import provided db.sql database structure.

+7. Add user roles and note roles to the database.

-6. Visit `http://localhost:8080` in your web browser.
+8. Visit `http://localhost:8080` in your web browser.

 ## Usage